OmerAnaz/16S-microbial-analysis-on-rhinoceros-faeces-ONT-data/README.md

 Improving the data quality

-Porechop tool is used for adapter trimming with the settings :
+<b>Porechop</b> tool is used for adapter trimming with the settings :
 >"Input FASTA/FASTQ" = orignal data.
 >"Output format for the reads" = fastq.